xeokit/sdk/packages/website/docs/assets/tutorials/two-views.md

   renderer can render both canvases from the same scene.

 The model is loaded once into the `Scene`.
 Both views see it because both views belong to the same `Viewer`.
-Camera movement and object emphasis can be kept independent, or you can explicitly synchronize them when your application needs linked panes.
+Camera movement and object style-bin membership can be kept independent, or you can explicitly synchronize them when your application needs linked panes.